Patient education: Diabetic kidney disease (diabetic nephropathy) (Beyond the Basics)

 If you have diabetes and are interested in getting pregnant, it is important to talk with your healthcare provider well in advance, especially if you have diabetic nephropathy.
 Diabetes and its attendant problems can increase the risk of complications in pregnancy, especially in women with decreased kidney function.
 However, many women with mild diabetic nephropathy have normal pregnancies and healthy babies.
 (See "Pregnancy in women with underlying renal disease".)

 To ensure the best outcome with a pregnancy, the most important thing you can do is to keep your blood sugar and blood pressure under tight control.
-However, women who are pregnant or attempting to get pregnant should not take ACE inhibitors or ARBs, as these drugs can cause birth defects.
+However, women who are pregnant or attempting to get pregnant should not take angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs), as these drugs can cause birth defects.
 Instead, other medications (such as calcium channel blockers) are used during pregnancy to keep the blood pressure in check.
-(See "Patient information: Care during pregnancy for women with type 1 or 2 diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Care during pregnancy for women with type 1 or 2 diabetes mellitus (Beyond the Basics)".)

 DIABETIC KIDNEY DISEASE AND OTHER DIABETES COMPLICATIONS